 Add 0.07 oz (2g) for the white version.
 I didn't ask why.
 Apparently, the white paint weighs more.

-Mirrorless models, eliminating the mirror box and phase detection AF system, remain the smaller and lighter options.
+Mirrorless (especially APS-C) models, eliminating the mirror box and phase detection AF system, remain the smaller and lighter options.

-Similarly, don't expect the SL3's ergonomics to be sacrificed.
-The SL2 was very comfortable to hold and use, even all day long.
+Also not sacrificed for the size are the SL3's ergonomics.
+The SL3 is very comfortable to hold and use, even all day long.

 As with all of Canon's other recent DSLR cameras, flash settings can be controlled from the menu which includes an extensive range of controls for built-in, hot-shoe-mounted and remote flashes.
 The Canon EOS Rebel SL3 is also fully compatible with Canon's incredible RF remote flash system including the Canon Speedlite 600EX II-RT Flash and Canon ST-E3-RT Speedlite Transmitter.